Wangd521/SVL_Sensor/README.md

-# LaneFollowing Sensor
+# Lane Following Sensor

-This repository contains the code and assets for a custom Sensor Plugin - LaneFollowing Sensor.
+This repository contains the code and assets for a custom Sensor Plugin - Lane Following Sensor.

 To use this Sensor Plugin: